ian682/3d-Printing/README.md

 The insert size EVA is modeled for is M3 x D4.6 x L4.0 but this does not have to be exact, i.e. D5.0 or L5.0 inserts should work as well, just might require a bit of clean up of the plastic that's pushed out.

+**24-Nov-2022 Update:** Updated Standard and Volcano duct STLs to stiffen bearing attachment and allow a higher bearing tension range.
+Also updated step and STL files for the top to adjust geometry for duct changes.
+Uploaded Step files for standard and volcano ducts, and uploaded fusion 360 ([Project Files](https://github.com/ian682/3d-Printing/blob/main/cad/EVA3/x5sa-pro_eva3_cad.f3d)) for easier CAD maintenance.
 **15-Nov-2022 Update:** Added cable holder for cable bundles.
 **8-Nov-2022 Update:**  Added an additional version of the CPAP back with tilted inlet.
 **30-Oct-2022 Update:** Made CPAP/remote cooling back for 18mm hose.